AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         qiclient.deleteStream("evtStreamJ");
         qiclient.DeleteBehavior("evtStreamStepLeading");

-Note that we've passed the id of the stream, not the stream object.
+Note that we've passed the Id of the stream, not the stream object.
 Similarly

 .. code:: java